GMOD/jbconnect/docs/tutorials.rst

 ``processInput()`` is called when the user clicks submit.
 Here we show the custom input field data are cellected and we show how to pass the field data to the system and ultimately submitted to JBConnect.

-Again, processing begins through localCommonService.js, the thing that takes control of the job and launches the workflow script that was selected by the user.
+Again, processing begins through ``localCommonService.js``, the thing that takes control of the job and launches the workflow script that was selected by the user.
-Note, the user may will not see the workflow selection unless there are more than one workflow.
+Note, the user will not see the workflow selection box unless there are more than one workflow.
 In our case, there is only one workflow script, so it will automatically be selected by the client plugin code.